JeremieLitzler/iamjeremie.me-with-hugo-theme-stack/content/post/2026-03/querying-with-table-joins-through-sqlalchemy/index.md

   - SQL Alchemy
 ---

 When building a Python application, I needed to fetch data spread across two related tables in a single query.
+This is called performing a join in SQL.

 Here is what I learned about doing joins with SQLAlchemy.

 ## The SQL

-To express something like:
+I knew the SQL I needed to execute.

 ```sql
 SELECT * FROM event
 JOIN event_journal ON event.event_id = event_journal.event_id
 ```

+But how does it work with SQLAlchemy?

-## The Python Equivalent
+## The query using Python

 Write the SQLAlchemy statement in the following way: